sriramlab/GENIE/README.md

 Environment: It must have a header in the following format: FID IID name_of_env_1 name_of_env_2  . . .   name_of_env_n
 Annotation: It has M rows (M=number  of SNPs) and K columns (K=number of annotations).
 If SNP i belongs to annotation j, then there is  "1" in row i and column j.
 Otherwise, there is "0". (delimiter is " ")

-1) Number and order of individuals must be the same in phenotype, genotype, environment, and covariate files.
+1) The number and order of individuals must be the same in phenotype, genotype, environment, and covariate files.
-2) Number and order of SNPs must be the same in bim file and annotation file.
+2) The number and order of SNPs must be the same in bim file and annotation file.
-3) Annotation file does not have a header.
+3) The annotation file does not have a header.
 4) SNPs with MAF=0 must be excluded from the genotype file.
 5) GENIE excludes individuals with NA or -9 values in the phenotype or environment files from the analysis.
 ```